elavoie/pando-handbook/oopsla-2017/README.md

 # Step-By-Step Instructions

+For both experiments, the invidual throughput results should be saved in the `./data/*-throughput-newer-experiments.csv` in the csv format, one result per line.
+You may look at the [./data/square-throughput.csv](./data/square-throughput.csv) and [./data/collatz-throughput.csv](./data/collatz-throughput.csv) to understand the format.

 ## Square Benchmark

 For each line in the following table with varying parameters, repeat the following experiment 10 times: